-Adopted by the world leaders at the United Nations Sustainable Development Summit in September 2015, the 17 Sustainable Development Goals (SDGs) came into force on 1 January 2016, embarking on a new journey over the next 15 years to the common future we want.
+Adopted by the world leaders at the United Nations Sustainable Development Summit in September 2015, the 17 Sustainable Development Goals (SDGs) with 169 targets are guiding human development towards achieving the common future we want in 2030.

-While the SDGs are broadly framed as 17 separate elements, goal areas inherently interlink with one another making up indivisible parts necessary to deliver the holistic sustainability from a systemic perspective.
-Achieving one goal or target may contribute to achieving other goals or targets.
-For example, enhanced food security (Goal 2), full and productive employment and decent work (Goal 8) and reduction of inequality (Goal 10) will reinforce poverty eradication (Goal 1).
-On the other hand, the pursuit of one goal may conflict with the achievement of another.
-For example, an increase in agricultural production to help end hunger (Goal 2) can result in an increase in water use for irrigation which may compete with water demand for achieving universal access to drinking water (Goal 6).
+While the SDGs are broadly framed with 17 separate goals, they inherently interlink with each other forming an indivisible system with the three dimensions of social, economic and environmental.
+On the one hand, achieving one goal or target may contribute to achieving other goals or targets.
+For example, enhanced food security (Goal 2), full and productive employment and decent work (Goal 8) and reduction of inequalities (Goal 10) will help achieve poverty eradication (Goal 1).
+On the other hand, the pursuit of one goal or target may conflict with achieving others.
+For example, an increase in agricultural production to help end hunger and ensure food security (Goal 2) will increase water use in irrigation which may compete with the demand for universal access to drinking water (Goal 6).

-Figure 1 Analytical framework for the analysis and visualisation of the interlinkages between SDG targets
+Methodology for the identification, quantification and visualisation of the SDG interlinkages

-Third, correlation analysis was conducted for each pair of targets based on the indicators for the targets and the corresponding time series data.
-The correlation coefficients, ranging from [-1, 1], can indicate the linear relationship between each pair targets.
-Positive coefficients represent positive linear relation and negative ones represent negative linear relation.
-Coefficients with larger absolute value (e.g. 0.9) indicate stronger linear relationship between the targets and those with smaller absolute value (e.g. - 0.2) indicate weaker linear relationship.
+Pearson correlation coefficients, calculated from the time-series data, were used for the quantification of the identified causal links between the targets.
+The correlation coefficients, ranging from [-1, 1], indicate the linear relationship between the trend of relevant targets.
+Positive coefficients represent positive linear relations and negative ones indicate negative linear relations.
+Coefficients with larger absolute values (e.g., 0.9) indicate strong linear relationships and those with smaller absolute values (e.g. - 0.2) indicate weak linear relationships.